vitaliihonta/zio-temporal/docs/src/main/mdoc/tutorial/worker-creation.md

 Looking at the type parameters of this `ZIO` object, the final parameter indicates that this program, when run to success, will return the `Unit` object, of which there is only one instance.
 Therefore the only information it provides is that the program finished without error.
 The second parameter, `Nothing`, as in the case of the effect that creates the Worker, indicates that this effect cannot fail.

-The first parameter is a Scala intersection type, which represents multiple types, in this case `ZWorkerFactory` and `Scope`.
+The first parameter is a [Scala intersection type](https://docs.scala-lang.org/scala3/book/types-intersection.html#inner-main), which represents multiple types, in this case `ZWorkerFactory` and `Scope`.
 This means that this ZIO program has two dependencies, one each of those two types.
 The dependency on a `ZWorkerFactory` is obvious because it is the `ZWorkerFactory` that starts Workers.
 A [`Scope`](https://javadoc.io/static/dev.zio/zio_3/2.1.9/zio/Scope.html) is an object that can hold finalizers for resources that must be released, for example closing a file or database connection.
 In this case, a Worker is a resource that must be stopped safely.
 By providing this program with a `Scope` instance, ZIO will be able to shut down Workers at the right time.

-Now we have two ZIO effects, the first for configuring a Worker, generated by evaluating this expression:
+Now we have two ZIO effects, the first for creating and configuring a Worker, generated by evaluating this expression:

 ```scala
 ZWorkerFactory.newWorker("my-task-queue") @@ ZWorker.addWorkflow[HelloWorldImpl].fromClass